ippocratis/ippocratis.github.io/_posts/2026-05-09-tailscale-droidian.md

 ### 3. Add your auth key

 Create a `.env` file with a reusable auth key from your Tailscale admin console.
-Do not paste a real key into a blog post or a git repo.

 ```bash
 if [ ! -f ".env" ]; then